 But Nieves attests that in her store, they were only allowed to give each client three samples per day.
 "No more, no less."
 Colon agrees, adding that if you are "one of those people who comes in every day," you'll be limited to three a week.

 Either way, you should never be afraid to ask for samples.
 Some stores might be more lenient about it than others, but you'll never be turned down completely.
-"Fight for your right to sample, ladies!"
+"Fight for your right to sample!"
 Nieves says.

 Orellana and McDonald promise that Sephora's in-house line is just as high-quality as brands twice its price, but most people don't take advantage.
 "Sephora Collection has a dupe for almost every high-end favorite beauty product," she says.
 "The price is always lower, and the quality is great!"
 Here's proof: Any Sephora product that is not rated with four stars or higher is either "discontinued or reformulated," says McDonald.
 "This ensures high-quality products for a decent price tag!"

 Colon recommends that perfume sampler in particular.
-"It's usually 40 dollars cheaper than buying one perfume bottle alone," she says.
+"It's usually $40 cheaper than buying one perfume bottle alone," she says.

 If you want to triple-check to make sure a brand is bunny-friendly, Orellana and McDonald say to ask a cast member at the Beauty Studio (that's the station in Sephora where they do mini makeovers).
 "There's usually a list at the Beauty Studio in every store of which brands are truly cruelty-free," Orellana says.

-Sephora cast members are trained to give 15-minute "single feature" makeovers for free (as in, just your eyes or just your lips).
-But Colon says if you're nice to your consultant "she will mostly like do your whole face."
+Sephora cast members are trained to give 15-minute "single-feature" makeovers for free (as in, just your eyes or just your lips).
+But Colon says if you're nice to your consultant, "she will most [likely] do your whole face."